NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Balance.md

 * * *

-You move across a narrow surface or uneven ground, attempting an Acrobatics check against its Balance DC.
+You move across a narrow surface or uneven ground, attempting an [[Actions/balance|balance]]{Acrobatics} check against its Balance DC.
 You are [[Conditions/Off-Guard|Off-Guard]] while on a narrow surface or uneven ground.

 * * *